 Even if you lived under a rock, you have probably heard about the epic attacks on the so-called “intelligence quotient” (IQ) by the inimitable Nassim Nicholas Taleb.
 Joshua P. Hochschild has a very good summary of the entire affair so far.
-Our mutual friend Joe Norman has entered the fray from the complexity angle.

 I later sat down and thought about the whole question independently from a computational point of view, separate from probability or complexity.
 I quickly realized that this thing called IQ, whatever it is, doesn’t matter, and furiously wrote a Twitter thread on my thoughts in a fit of inspiration.
 I knew I was on the right track when anonymous racialist geniuses started attacking with zero substance.
 This essay is an elaboration of that thread.